Frequently Asked Questions

 - How colleges define the “number of years” of a world language varies.

-- Most colleges, that require a world language for admission, view the level of proficiency as the number of years of world language a student has taken (level 2 as a freshman=2 years because it’s level 2).
+- Most colleges, that require a world language for admission, view the level of proficiency as the number of years of world language a student has taken (example: Level 2 as a freshman=2 years because it’s level 2).

-- A few colleges consider the number of years of a language taken during high school as the number of years of a world language a student has taken (level 2 as a freshman = 1 year because you are in your first year of high school).
+- A few colleges consider the number of years of a language taken in high school as the number of years of a world language a student has taken (level 2 as a freshman = 1 year because you are in your first year of high school language).

 - Therefore, we encourage students planning to attend a four year college to stick through at least two years taken in high school so that you are not omitting potential colleges.
 However, stopping after freshman year does meet the requirement for many colleges.